Close

 The poison: When it comes to mindset blocks, this is one of the biggest I see.
 We all have bills to pay and families to feed.
 Amid the hurly-burly of daily living, particularly if you’re working in another career, it’s easy to see writing as something you’ll do ‘one day’.
 Yet before you know it, another few years have evaporated, and you’ve got no words to show for it.
 A variant of this is burning all your rubber writing professionally for others (newspapers, magazines, brands) but having nothing left in the tank for your passion projects.

 The antidote: I’ve said it before, but it bears repeating: No-one will ever care as much about your writing as you do.
 It’s up to you to make it a priority.
 I inwardly groan when people start banging on about time management techniques.
 But implementing something called time blocking has helped me put the work I really want to do first – not second, or last, or squeezed into the dregs of a day devoted to other things.
+It’s easy to make excuses about not having enough time to pursue the work you really want to do, but the reality is that time constraints can spur you to greater productivity, if you just take the blinders off.
+(To read more about how constraints fuel creativity, read this post.)

 The One Thing author Gary Keller even suggests building a ‘bunker’ – not a Zuckerberg-style bunker, but a place that takes you off the path of disruption and distraction.
 He recommends stocking up on snacks and supplies, turning off electronic devices and letting people know when you will be available.
 No big stretches of time available?
 How to find time to be creative when you’re stretched to snapping point contains tips on how to make the most of little snippets of time.
 Creating writing rituals can also help calm the chaos and provide a site for the muse to land.